daanrutten/multi-authentication/README.md

 import express from "express";
 import firebase from "firebase-admin";
 import mongoose from "mongoose";
-import authRoute, { AuthRoute, IUser as IAuthUser } from "multi-authentication";
+import authRoute, { AuthRoute } from "multi-authentication";
 import tokenRoute from "multi-authentication/providers/Token";
 import { prop, Typegoose } from "typegoose";